How hearing loss affects school performance

 Imagine a student who is inattentive, poorly behaved in class and getting bad grades.
 Your first thought might be that the child has a learning disability.
 But you also might want to consider the possibility that the child has hearing loss; it is more common than you think.
 Quite often hearing loss, whether mild or severe, has a profoundly negative effect on academic performance.

 According to the Centers for Disease and Control (CDC), 1.3 out of 1000 8-year-olds have bilateral hearing loss (loss of hearing in both ears) of 40 decibels (dB) or more.
 And 14.9 percent of children between the ages of 6 and 19 have hearing loss of at least 16 dB in one or both ears.
-Even unilateral hearing loss (hearing loss in only one ear) has tremendous impact on school performance; research shows anywhere from 25 to 35 percent of children with unilateral hearing loss are at risk of failing at least one grade level.
+Even hearing loss in only one ear has a tremendous impact on school performance; research shows anywhere from 25 to 35 percent of children with unilateral hearing loss are at risk of failing at least one grade level.

 What are the reasons behind this education gap?
 It’s certainly not a question of intelligence; just because a child has hearing loss doesn’t mean he is any less capable of doing well in school than his hearing peers.
 Sometimes the classroom environment itself doesn’t support a child with hearing loss; A busy teacher who has many students to tend to, or a teacher with a poor understanding of hearing loss, often is unable to alter his teaching style or keep a student’s hearing loss in mind while teaching a lesson or assigning homework.